I make dances and I teach dance classes.

 The Agitators are:

-- My teachers, colleagues, and collaborators who have tilted the paradigm, shifted my perspective, and helped me unearth what I could not see on my own.
+My teachers, colleagues, and collaborators who help me unearth what I cannot see on my own.

-- The voices my head, bursting forth with ideas for a new performance, a different kind of class, or a writing project that I want to embark on.
+The voices in my head (so many voices!) clamoring with ideas for a new performance, a different kind of class, or a writing project I want to embark on.